Japan's record military spending request set to boost budget

-The combined total spending requests made for next year's budget came to 110.05 trillion yen, the Finance Ministry said on Monday, not far off requests for this financial year that came in at 111.7 trillion yen.
+The combined total spending requests made for next year's budget came to ¥110 trillion, the finance ministry said on Monday (Sep 5) not far off requests for this financial year that came in at ¥111.7 trillion (US$795 billion).

-This fiscal year's initial budget has ended up being trimmed to 107 trillion yen, still a record amount.
+This fiscal year's initial budget has ended up being trimmed to ¥107 trillion, still a record amount.

-The budget may be inflated further as some items were requested without an amount being specified in areas such as defense and decarbonisation.
+The budget may be inflated further as some items were requested without an amount being specified in areas such as defence and decarbonisation.

 "Spending pressure appears to be strong.
-Large-scale spending looks set to continue for a while given investment in defense and decarbonisation," said Takuya Hoshino, senior economist at Dai-ichi Life Research Institute.
+Large-scale spending looks set to continue for a while given investment in defence and decarbonisation," said Takuya Hoshino, senior economist at Dai-ichi Life Research Institute.

 "The government has no choice but to sell more bonds for the time being, which must be repaid by sales tax hikes in future."